 - Delegated commissioning –an opportunity for CCGs to take on full responsibility for the commissioning of general practice services

-As of 1 April 2019, 184 CCGs have delegated commissioning arrangements for primary medical services.
-In addition, 2 CCGs have a joint commissioning arrangement with NHS England and 5 are operating under the greater involvement model – view the list of CCGs.
+As of 1 April 2020, 132 CCGs have delegated commissioning arrangements for primary medical services.
+In addition, 1 CCG has a joint commissioning arrangement with NHS England and 2 are operating under the greater involvement model – view the list of CCGs.

 We are increasingly learning that delegated commissioning is delivering the most benefits for local populations.
 As a result, we are encouraging all CCGs to take on delegated commissioning responsibility for primary medical services in the future.